 Miracle-Gro’s Water Soluble All Purpose Plant Food can be used to help both indoor and outdoor plants grow.
 Simply mix the powder with water in a gardening can or use your Miracle-Gro Garden feeder, and then apply it to your garden.

 Be sure to thoroughly soak the base of each plant for optimal results.
 This plant food should be reapplied either every week or every other week, depending on your soil’s composition.

 - Suitable for both indoor and outdoor plants

 The Miracle-Gro Shake ’N Feed All Purpose Plant Food is formulated with micronutrients that encourage healthy growth and will help plants yield larger quantities of fruits and vegetables.
 It is designed to deliver nutrients both above and below the soil.

-This option comes in a container with a shaker lid, making it easy to get the right amount of food on all of your plants.
+This option comes in a large 8-pound bag, able to provide the right amount of food to all your plants.
 It can be applied to both indoor and outdoor plants in garden beds or flower pots.
-The continuous release granules will deliver nutrients for up to three months.
+The continuous-release granules will deliver nutrients for up to 3 months.

 The Joyful Dirt All Purpose Organic plant food is the perfect companion for indoor plants.
 Its organic formula is safe for pets and animals.
 Over time, the formula can help to revitalize soil and prevent diseases in your plants.